Morphosyntactic-Variation-in-Englishes/DoVE/README.md

 DOI: tba

 ## About
-This dataset comprises socio-demographic information for XX varieties of English spoken world-wide.
+This dataset comprises socio-demographic information for 68 varieties of English spoken world-wide.
 DoVE was designed for studying the relationship between extra-linguistic triggers (aka socio-demographic information) and morphosyntactic variation in English varieties, with a focus on language complexity.
 In total it comprises information on 16 extra-linguistic triggers which can be broadly assigned to the categories geography, language contact/isolation, socio-history and demography.

 ### Overview of extra-linguistic triggers